pedrojunqueira/da-100/README.md

 - Group by and summarize
 	- The most effective technique to reduce a model size is to load pre-summarized data
-	- For example from daily to moth aggregation of sales data
+	- For example from daily to month aggregation of sales data

 - Switch to Mixed mode
 	- In Power BI Desktop, a Mixed mode design produces a Composite model
 	- it allows you to determine storage mode for each table
-		- Recommendation
+		- Recommendation o what mode to use
 			- Large Fact Table to Direct Query
 			- Summarized Data: Import Mode

 - Implications of using DirectQuery
 	- It is suitable in cases where data changes frequently and near real-time reporting is required.